 Best ways to get around Hawaii

 - Oahu: Car optional.
 Public buses, the new light rail, taxis, and rideshares make it easy to get around Honolulu.
-But if you want to explore beyond the city, think North Shore surf breaks, windward coast beaches, or Pearl Harbor, a rental car or guided tour is the way to go.
+But if you want to explore beyond the city, think North Shore surf breaks, Windward Coast beaches, or Pearl Harbor, a rental car or guided tour is the way to go.

 - Big Island, Maui, and Kauai: Car or tour essential.
 These islands are bigger, spread out, and less connected by public transit.
 Driving yourself means flexibility, but guided tours let you relax and just take in the views.